TheStonedFox/no-doors/README.md

 ## ✨ Features

+### Product Reviews and Questions

+- **Product Reviews** – Users can leave reviews only for products they have purchased.
+Reviews include a rating in a five-star system.
+Users can edit their own reviews, and the history of changes is preserved so others can see how opinions evolved over time.
+- **Product Questions** – Any user can ask questions about any product, regardless of purchase history.
+- **Answers to Reviews and Questions** – Any user can post answers to existing reviews and questions.
+- **Product Rating** – The average rating of a product is calculated automatically based on all reviews and displayed with the total number of reviews.

 - **Product Catalog with Filters:**
   - Brand, category, device model, device type, price range (slider)
 - Cart and Favorites 🛒❤️